-Specific serogroup footrot vaccines (SFV) can be used as part of a footrot eradication program to reduce disease prevalence and increase the effective non-spread period, by providing six months, of immunity in vaccinated sheep.
+Specific serogroup footrot vaccines (SFV) can be used as part of a footrot eradication program to reduce disease prevalence and increase the effective non-spread period, by providing four months' immunity in vaccinated sheep.

 What are specific serogroup footrot vaccines?